 The Comprehensives Evaluation Form can be found here.

 All students enrolled in the Neuroscience program are required to have a supervisory committee that will help to direct the student’s research.
 The committee will consist of the student’s research Supervisor and 2-3 additional faculty members from the Neuroscience program.
 The committee will meet at least once per year to review the student’s progress and objectives for the next year.

 All students will attend the seminars in the Neuroscience Program.

-Each year students enrolled in the Neuroscience program will submit a progress report to their supervisory committee detailing their achievements for the current year and objects for the next year.
+Each year students enrolled in the Neuroscience program will submit a progress report to their supervisory committee detailing their achievements for the current year and goals for the next year.